HabedyOmid/Backbone/README.md

 ### Installation:
-After downloading this repo, open this project folder within your terminal and run `npm install` command to install all the dependencies and to unlock all other available tasks.
+After downloading this repo, open `project-folder/wp-content/themes/BackBone/assets` directory within your terminal and run `npm install` command to install all the dependencies and to unlock all other available tasks.

 | Command | Descriptions |
 | ------------- | ------------- |